TheUsefulLists/UsefulGuides/minecraft server network guides/Hosting.md

   - Modded servers generally need more CPU power than plugin based servers, At least 4 threads per server is recommended.
 When modded server are started they can use a lot of CPU power, but once they are started they don't use as much CPU power.
 As an example, a modded server based on All The Mods 8 peaks at over 10 thread when starting.
 - What other software you'll be running
   - Databases, management panels, and other software will need CPU power.
 Ideally you should have at least 4 threads for other software.

+#### How much storage do you need?

+The amount of storage you need depends on a few things:
+- Storage for databases
+- Storage for backups
+- Storage for server files
+- Storage for other software
+  - Operating system
+  - Management panel
+  - Other software

+Databases and other software will need some storage but not a lot, 100GB should be enough for most cases with room to spare.
+If your not running this on a separate box from your personal computer, you'll need quite a bit more storage for your operating system and other software.

+Backups can need quite a lot of storage, depending on how many backups you keep, how big your server files are, and how often you take backups.
+You should have at least 1TB of storage for backups, but more is better.

+Server files can need a lot of storage, depending on how many servers you want to run, and how big the server files are.
+You should have at least a few hundred GB of storage for server files, but more is better.

+Fast vs slow storage:
+- Fast storage is good for databases, management panel, and server files where they will be accessed often.
+- Slow storage is good for backups where they won't be accessed often.
+- Other software can use either fast or slow storage, depending on the software and what is dose.

+You can put everything on fast storage, but it will cost considerably more than using a mix of fast and slow storage.

+For fast storage you'll want to use NVMe SSDs, as they are the fastest type of storage available.
+For slow storage you'll want to use HDDs, as they are the cheapest type of storage available.

+You should get at least 2 of each disk and set them up in a RAID 1 array.
+This will give you redundancy, so if one drive fails you won't lose any data.
+It will also give you a performance boost, as data can be read from both drives at the same time.
+RAID 1 is also known as mirroring, as the data is mirrored on both drives such that if one drive fails the other drive has a full copy of the data.